rafinha-as-br/TravelMaker/travelmakerapp/README.md

 to do:
 - Need to get the location by the device and place it on the sharedPref to get the LOCALE (need a function)
+- On main: need to place the locale as part of localization of the USER instance inside userProvider
+  - On USER instance: calls the function of get device location
+  -